carbonplan/components/README.md

 For more usage examples checkout our [`design`](https://github.com/carbonplan/design) sample which showcases all these components live.

+## development

+To update a component and publish a new version, first make your changes, then follow these steps

+- Increase the version number in `package.json`
+- `npm run build`
+- `npm publish`

 ## license

 All the code in this repository is [MIT](https://choosealicense.com/licenses/mit/) licensed, but we request that you please provide attribution if reusing any of our digital content (graphics, logo, articles, etc.).